 Are there any needles or blades involved in laser cataract surgery?

 No. We offer the first FDA-approved laser cataract technology, the LenSx Cataract Laser.
 This laser improves precision, predictability of outcomes, and personalization of the procedure.

 What results can I expect from my cataract surgery?

-In a vast majority of cataract surgeries, vision is substantially improved after surgery.
+After the vast majority of cataract surgeries, vision is substantially improved.
+With the right lens, this can include clearer images, bright colors, and more.
 In most cases, patients are able to return to work the day after surgery.

 What are the risks with cataract surgery?